spreekaiser/Spreekaiser/README.md

 2. [Spiced Academy](https://www.spiced-academy.com/de/program/full-stack-web-development)

-My next step is to be an AI-Manager, trained by the german IHK (Chamber of Commerce and Industry).
+My next step is to be an AI-Manager and Consultant, trained by the german IHK (Chamber of Commerce and Industry).